 \subsection{Acknowledgements}

-We thank Federico Binda, Damien Calaque, Danny Gillam, Samouil Molcho, Sam Payne and Matt Satriano for helpful discussions and correspondence.
+We thank Piotr Achinger, Federico Binda, Damien Calaque, Danny Gillam, Samouil Molcho, Sam Payne, Yiannis Sakellaridis, and Matt Satriano for helpful discussions and correspondence, and the referee for their valuable comments.
 This work grew out of discussions held by the authors during a Research in Pairs activity at the Mathematisches Forschungsinstitut Oberwolfach (MFO).
 We thank the MFO for providing excellent hospitality and working conditions.
 C.~D.\ was supported by the Agence Nationale de la Recherche through grants ANR-18-CE40-0017 PERGAMO and ANR-20-CE40-0016 HighAGT.
 E.~P.\ was funded as a Royal Society University Research Fellow through grant {URF{\textbackslash}R1{\textbackslash}201473}.
 B.~P.\ was supported by Discovery Grant RGPIN-2020-05191 from the Natural Sciences and Engineering Research Council of Canada (NSERC), \'Etablissement de la rel\`eve professorale grant 313101 from the Fonds de recherche du Qu\'ebec -- Nature et technologies (FRQNT), and a startup grant at McGill University.